SuzeMa/2022_modHExxH/README.md

 # 2022_modHExxH
 # This is a collection of custom genome mining R script published with the manuscript.
-# Feel free to contact me if there is any questions.
+# Feel free to contact me if there are any questions.